iamaldi/dodoom/README.md

 # dodoom
-A plain simple book recommendation system utilizing Jaccard similarity and Dice coefficient. dodoom uses the Book-Crossing dataset (http://www2.informatik.uni-freiburg.de/~cziegler/BX/).
+A plain and simple book recommendation system utilizing Jaccard similarity and Dice coefficient. dodoom uses the Book-Crossing dataset (http://www2.informatik.uni-freiburg.de/~cziegler/BX/).
 All data were downloaded in CSV format and then later imported into the `book.db` SQLite3 database.

 # A snapshot of dodoom during execution